Cañon City’s Sesquicentennial Celebration Trolly Tour – April 2022

 Senior Mini College – 2019

-The Archive and Florence Museum collaborated on the Quilt mini college presentation.
-(Quilt on display at the Archive)
+Florence McCandless Family (Quilt on display at the Archive)